The Two RV Gypsies: Full-Time RVers

 Other wildlife species that are plentiful in the HPA include moose, beaver, otter, mink, muskrats and raptors.
 First Nations people come here to fish species such as whitefish, arctic grayling, northern pike, and suckers and to harvest sheep, moose, caribou, beavers and muskrat.
 This area is also abundant in wild berries and edible plants.

-In the past, the Tlingit Chilkat people travelled hundreds of kilometers from the coast to trade fish oils here for furs from the Han, Southern and Northern Tutchone and Copper people.
+In the past, the Tlingit Chilkat people traveled hundreds of kilometers from the coast to trade fish oils here for furs from the Han, Southern and Northern Tutchone and Copper people.
 Chetthel Chi was and still is rich in copper, which was traditionally used to make ornaments and tools.
 Copper was also used as currency by both First Nations.

 Pickhandle Lakes Pickhandle Lakes